ayumu-bekki/B-Fox/docs/README.en.md

-# bfox Project Technical Information Overview
+# B-Fox Project Technical Information Overview

-bfox is an open-source project that recreates and realizes the fun of amateur radio direction finding (ARDF) using Bluetooth Low Energy (BLE).
+B-Fox is an open-source project that recreates and realizes the fun of amateur radio direction finding (ARDF) using Bluetooth Low Energy (BLE).

 ---